AnnaVerbe/Sensory_ring/README.md

 ## Data:
 ```
-Roll angle through time for all conditions and trials: see ....
+Roll angle through time for all conditions and trials: see Tab_alltrials.xls
 ```

 ```
-Mean roll angle (column 3) through time (column 2) for all the conditions (column 1): see Anna_data.xlsx
+Mean roll angle (column 3) through time (column 2) for all the conditions (column 1): see Tab_Mean.xls
 ```
 Conditions and corresponding numbers: